Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

-{\it Acknowledgments}---This work was partially motivated during the preparations of the newly accepted Color meets Flavor cluster.
-Financial support by the MKW NRW under funding code NW21-024-A, by the Konrad-Adenauer-Stiftung e.V.\ with funds from the BMBF, the Spanish Grant PID2022-136510NB-C31 funded by MCIN/AEI/ 10.13039/501100011033, the European Union’s Horizon 2020 research and innovation program under grant agreement No.\ 824093 (STRONG2020), the Brazilian funding FAEPEX grant 2030-24, and INCT-FNA CnPq grant, is gratefully acknowledged.
-Th.M.\ was supported by the Deutsche Forschungs\-gemeinschaft (DFG, German Research Foundation) under grant 396021762 -- TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery.''
+{\it Acknowledgments}---This work was formulated and initiated during the three-month research visit of JRP to Bonn University under the MCIN ``Salvador de Madariaga'' Program, Grant No.\ PRX22/00129, as well as during the preparations of the newly accepted Color meets Flavor cluster, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy---EXC 3107---Project-ID 533766364.
+Financial support by the MKW NRW under funding code No.\ NW21-024-A, by the Konrad-Adenauer-Stiftung e.V.\ with funds from the BMBF, the Spanish Grant No.\ PID2022-136510NB-C31 funded by MCIN/AEI/10.13039/501100011033, the European Union's Horizon 2020 research and innovation program under Grant Agreement No.\ 824093 (STRONG2020), the Brazilian funding FAEPEX Grant No.\ 2030-24, and INCT-FNA CnPq grant, is gratefully acknowledged.
+T.M.\ was supported by the Deutsche Forschungs\-gemeinschaft (DFG, German Research Foundation) under Grant No.\ 396021762 -- TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery.''
 C.H.\ thanks the CAS President's International Fellowship Initiative (PIFI) under Grant No.\ 2025PD0087 for partial support.